Bearded dragons can be great pet for lizard beginners and experienced reptile hobbyists, but they do require some specialized care.

 Another advantage of the UV-B light is it provides energy for the formation of vitamin D, which is necessary for metabolism of calcium and phosphorus.
 It increases the calcium dissolve and utilization of the calcium that bearded dragons consume, and reduces the risk of metabolic bone disease.
 It is a MUST for all Beardies.

-A 10.0 UVB lamp is recommended for Juveniles, and either a 10.0 UVB or a 5.0 UVB for Adults.
-These globes will need to be replaced EVERY 6 months as the UVB output will become diminished after this time.
+A 10.0 UVB or Arcadia 12% lamp is recommended.
+These globes will need to be replaced EVERY 6-12 months depending on the type as the UVB output will become diminished after this time.
 Please we urge people to be very careful of some cheap China Made UVB globes, as although their UVB reading may be OK, some can have dangerous levels of UVA and UVC being omitted also.

 Although bearded dragons live in dry habitat, it is good practice to provide them water in the enclosure.
 Try to prepare fresh water daily to avoid bacteria growing.
 The other options in providing the bearded dragon with water is to mist the decors and wall of the enclosure, spray on the pets, or drop the water at the tip of their mouth.
 They will more likely to drink from the droplets.
 This is especially important with juveniles as they are not as interested in veggie matter at a young age, and can easily Dehydrate.
 3 or more times per day juveniles should be sprayed with water.

 Vegetation is the main source for water once your bearded dragon starts eating.
-Cos lettuce, Broccoli and peas are good options with some Repcal Bearded Dragon Pellets placed in the same bowl.
+Cos lettuce, Broccoli and peas are good options with some Exo Terra Dragon Food placed in the same bowl.
 Crickets and or Cockroaches should be fed Daily, and should be dusted with Calcium powder at least 3 times per week, also a multivitamin powder once per week.
 Silkworms and Giant Mealworms (ZOPHOBAS MORIO) are also recommended, as this particular species of mealworm has a soft shell which insures in will be dead before reaching your lizards stomach.

 Feeding insects that are too large can also be dangerous for Bearded Dragons, so keep food on the smaller side.
 Crickets in smaller containers are sold by weight and not by numbers, so buying bigger is no more economical then buying smaller.
 The Exo Terra Canned food range are also great for some variety but you may need to use some feeding tongs to dangle the food in front of them so they think it is alive.